reddmetrics/reddmetrics.github.com/_posts/2011-07-18-clearing-in-burma.md

 ---
 layout: post
-title: "what in the forest's name is going on in Burma?"
+title: "What in the forest's name is going on in Burma?"
 ---

 {{ page.title }}